Immigration procedure for Non-EU students on arrival

-You might have to go to the IND office in 's Hertogenbosch yourself to pick up your residence permit card:
+In some cases you have to go to the IND office in 's Hertogenbosch yourself to pick up your residence permit card.

 - you are staying in the Netherlands for more than 4 months.
 Note that Tilburg University has a special agreement with the city of Tilburg.
 If you are an exchange student staying for one semester and living in Tilburg, you do not need to register as a new resident even though your stay exceeds the 4 months.

-The Immigration Office will inform you of the registration date and place upon your arrival.
+The Immigration team will inform you of the registration date and place upon your arrival.